THE IMPORTANCE OF CALCULATING HOW MUCH SUNLIGHT REACHES A SOLAR PANEL THROUGHOUT THE YEAR

 Before a system is selected, shading at the proposed installation location should be carefully analyzed.
 Tools such as Google Street View© and capacity calculators enable manufactures to evaluate the installation site and determine product suitability.
 A comprehensive site assessment should include effective shading (also known as shade de-rating) for the location.
 Effective shading, as detailed below, is a measure of energy in to the system compared to the expected amount of sun (without shading) for a specific location at a given time of year.

-Figure 1.0 compares how effective shading influences the number of available activations over a 24-hour period.
+The chart here compares how effective shading influences the number of available activations over a 24-hour period.
 The lower the shade de-rating value at an install location, the lower the net energy in (within a 24-hour period).

 For example, a heavily shaded crosswalk with 40% shade de-rating means there will be a 60% reduction of net energy into the system.